 (4) For the purposes of this regulation the long term bond rate for a year shall be the coupon rate on the longest term security of the last Commonwealth public loan issued prior to 1 May that last occurred prior to that year.

+[Regulation 6 amended in Gazette 30 Jun 2006 p.
+2361.]

 [7.
 Repealed in Gazette 19 Apr 1984 p.
 1114.]

 8. Conveyancing fees

-The amounts specified in column 3 of the Table are the fees to be paid to the Commission in respect of the corresponding item specified in column 2 of the Table.
+The amounts specified in column 3 of the Table are the fees to be paid to the Authority in respect of the corresponding item specified in column 2 of the Table.

 Table